 Fly into Guatemala City where you will be met and transferred to your hotel in Antigua.

 Volcan Fuego rises to the roof of the world above the streets of Antigua below.
 Once the capital of Guatemala and all Central America, Antigua resembles a living ruin.
-Mammoth churches and palaces tell the story of Antigua's past glory, and restored facades speak of a bright future for this wonderful city.
+Mammoth churches and palaces tell the story of Antigua's past glory, and restored fascades speak of a bright future for this wonderful city.
 This morning we tour the city and admire Antigua's gilded cathedrals.
-The afternoon is yours to rent mountain bikes to explore the countryside, visit a coffee finca or macadamia nut plantation, or just people watch in the main plaza to complete your Guatemala travel experience.
+The afternoon is yours to rent mountain bikes to explore the countryside, visit a coffee finca or macadamia nut plantation, or just people watch in the main plaza.

-Early this morning we fly north to the tropical lowlands of the Peten and the home of the ancient Maya.
-After checking into your hotel, you'll join up with a group of other adventurers for a half-day tour of Tikal.
+This morning you will join up with a group of other adventurers for a half-day tour of Tikal.
 Here you'll encounter towering pyramids rising above the thick jungle canopy, and learn how the city thrived as an important religious, scientific, and political center for 1500 years.
 Today, the pristine forest engulfing the ruined city is home to howler and spider monkeys, white lipped peccary, brocket deer, coati-mundis, toucans, scarlet macaws, parrots, ocelots and the seldom seen jaguar.
 After lunch, the day is yours to explore the ruins before returning to your hotel near Flores.

-This morning you will be picked up and fly to Belize City.
+This morning you will be picked up to make the 3 hour land transfer to your Belizean retreat.
 Your jungle lodge is tucked next to the Tapir Mountain Nature Reserve and Roaring River.
 Surrounded by pristine forest, your days at the lodge are filled with natural discoveries exploring the lush vegetation of the Maya Mountains and the mysteries beneath.
-En route you will be able to visit the local Belizean Zoo!

 Today we'll continue our explorations of the ancient Maya with a visit to the ruins of Caracol.
 Surrounded by breathtaking Belizean jungle, a visit to the ruins offer massive structures, haunting tombs and burial sites, and intriguing carvings that tell stories about the people who lived and worked in this fantastic Maya city.
 There is still much to be discovered at Caracol and archaeologists continue their digs and preservation of the site.
 With time we'll stop at Rio On Pools and Rio Frio Cave.
 A stop at the pools makes for an inviting dip, especially after spending the afternoon hiking under the hot Belize sun.
 The smooth granite stones make for great slides, but be sure to watch your step.
 Even for those who prefer to keep dry, the beauty of the pools is well worth the stop.
 Not far from the pools is the Rio Frio Cave.
 This is the largest cave in Belize.
 Approaching the cave's enormous mouth invites a magical, almost frighteningly fantastic, sensation.
 Long ago the cave was used as a ceremonial site for the Maya, but while artifacts no longer remain, the cave still holds onto its mysticism.